croqaz/achaea.js/docs/Events.md

 This is cleaned game text (no ANSI escape codes) and you can **use it for triggers/ reflexes**.
 The first param is the clean game text, the second param is the normalized & cleaned game text (all duplicate spaces and newlines are removed).
-The second text is especially important if you want to capture long line of text, which can break and span over multiple lines.
+The second text is especially important if you want to capture long text, which can break and span over multiple lines.

 ### class:update